 - a.
 The applicant's name should always be in the top 'HEADER' portion.
-Use English only and avoid jargon and any unusual abbreviations.
-Your application should read like a Scientific American journal article. - b.
+Use English only and avoid jargon and any unusual abbreviations. - b.
 Use Arial 11 point font size, the NIH-suggested font, unless otherwise specified in the instructions for a specific template. - c.
 Figures, charts, tables, figure legends, and footnotes may be smaller in size but they must be clear and legible. - d.
 Attached files should be no larger than 3-5 MB to facilitate review of the application.
 Very large files can make a full and comprehensive review of the application difficult.
-The objective is to find a balance between the content of your application and file size.
+The objective is to find a balance between the content of your application and file size. - e.
+Margins, in all directions, must be at least 1⁄2 inch.